The following instructions describe how to install

 curl http://data.nextstrain.org/nextstrain.yml --compressed -o nextstrain.yml conda env create -f nextstrain.yml conda activate nextstrain npm install --global auspice # Optionally, if you want to use the nextstrain command nextstrain check-setup --set-default

 The beauty of this is that whenever you want to use

-auspice you can just jump into the “nextstrain” conda environment and you’re good to go!
+nextstrain conda environment and you’re good to go!

-If you’d rather not use conda to manage things, then you’ll have to do a bit more work!
-This requires you to manage your python installation (python 3.4 or above is required).
+If you’d rather not use Conda to manage things, then you’ll have to do a bit more work!
+This requires you to manage your Python installation (Python 3.4 or above is required).
 Augur’s published on PyPi as nextstrain-augur, so you can install it with pip like so:

 python -m pip install nextstrain-augur